huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 compel = Compel(tokenizer=[pipeline.tokenizer, pipeline.tokenizer_2] , text_encoder=[pipeline.text_encoder, pipeline.text_encoder_2], returned_embeddings_type=ReturnedEmbeddingsType.PENULTIMATE_HIDDEN_STATES_NON_NORMALIZED, requires_pooled=[False, True])
 ```

-Let's try our example from amove again.
+Let's try our example from above again.
 We use the same seed for both prompts and upweight ball by a factor of 1.5 for the first
-generation and downweight ball by 40% for the second prompt.
+prompt and downweight ball by 40% for the second prompt.

 ```py
 # upweight "ball"